scikit-learn/enhancement_proposals/slep006/proposal.rst

 Disadvantages:

 * This will require modifying every estimator that may want props, as well as all meta-estimators.
-We could provide a mixin or similar to add prop-request support to a legacy estimator; or `BaseEstimator` could have a `set_props_request` method (instead of the `request_props` constructor parameter approach) such that all legacy base estimators are
+It is proposed to implement this with a mixin class or similar to add prop-request support to a legacy estimator; or `BaseEstimator` could have a `set_props_request` method (instead of the `request_props` constructor parameter approach) such that all legacy base estimators are